Jets' Darnold ends holdout, inks 4-year, $30.25 million deal

 FLORHAM PARK, N.J.
 (AP) - Sam Darnold is signed, sealed and back under center.

-The New York Jets inked the rookie quarterback to a four-year, $30.25 million deal Monday, ending the contract holdout of the NFL's No. 3 overall draft pick.
+The New York Jets inked the rookie quarterback to a fully guaranteed four-year, $30.25 million deal Monday, ending the contract holdout of the NFL's No. 3 overall draft pick.

 Darnold then jumped right into position drills, handing off to running backs and throwing a few short passes before participating in team drills.
 After a shaky start that included a handoff, an incompletion and an intercepted pass by Doug Middleton, Darnold bounced back in red-zone drills with short touchdown tosses to fellow rookie Chris Herndon and later to wide receiver Quincy Enunwa.

-The 21-year-old quarterback is expected to compete with McCown and Teddy Bridgewater for the Jets' starting job.
+The 21-year-old quarterback - who was not made available to the media after practice - is expected to compete with McCown and Teddy Bridgewater for the Jets' starting job.
 But he fell behind slightly with each passing day, and it began to look uncertain as to when an agreement between the sides would come together.

+"The competition has been underway," Bowles said.
+"It just didn't start today.
+It started (last) Thursday when we reported for camp.
+He's got some work to catch up and do."

 While the amount of Darnold's contract was already clear under the NFL's wage slotting system, the hang-up appeared to be over contract language.